 There is no published list of forbidden destinations/destinations of concern.
-As mentioned above, no licences can be issued for exports to destinations embargoed by the UN Security Council.
+As mentioned above, no licences can be issued for exports to destinations embargoed by the UN Security Council and by EU (the list of embargoed countries is available on EU website and also on the website of Financial Analytical Office).
 Applications are processed on a case-by-case basis.